 In the winter time – November-April is when there is bigger surf on the North shore.
 If there is any kind of moderate surf, much larger “rogue” waves occasionally arrive.
 The large waves crash up against the lava rock walls and sweep by standers out into the open ocean where the rip current is strong.

 Standing too close to where the waves crash are always unsafe no matter how they appear.
-Being drug across the lava rock can cause serious injury and the strong current makes it very difficult to get back to safety.
+Being drug across the lava rocks can cause serious injury and the strong current makes it very difficult to get back to safety.

 What to Expect when Visiting the Olivine Pools